informalsystems/hermes/docs/architecture/adr-010-unified-cli-arguments-hermes.md

 * Only long flags are used in order to avoid having nonintuitive flags or conflicting flags.
 * Any parameter ending with `_id` should have the `_id` removed from the flag to shorten it.
 For example the flag for `chain_id` should only be `chain`.
 * Flags which can be shorten and still be meaningful should be shorten.
 This is done for `connection`, `channel` and `sequence`, which become respectively `conn`, `chan` and `seq`.
-* In cases where there are source and destination parameters for a same object, the flags start with the prefix `--src-` and `--dst-`.
 * In cases where there are undirectional parameters for a same object, the flags end with the suffix `-a` and `-b`.

 The following commands are implemented, with the binary name `hermes` omitted: